ant-media/ant-media-documentation/docs/introduction.md

 # Introduction to Ant Media Server

-Ant Media server provides a ready-to-use, highly scalable, real-time video streaming solution.
-It supports both Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) live streaming.
+Ant Media Server is a ready-to-use, highly scalable, real-time video streaming solution.
+It supports Ultra-Low Latency (WebRTC), Low Latency Dash (CMAF), and HLS live streaming.

-Ant Media Server (AMS) can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Google Cloud, Digital Ocean, OVH, Linode, and Alibaba Cloud.
+Ant Media Server (AMS) can be easily and quickly deployed on-premises or on public cloud networks like AWS, Azure, Google Cloud, Digital Ocean, Oracle, and Linode.

+Ant Media Server is available in two versions: **Community Edition** and **Enterprise Edition**.
+A table of comparisons is provided below.

-There are two versions of Ant Media Server: Community Edition and Enterprise Edition.
-You can find a comparison table below.
+There are two installation options for Ant Media Server: standalone (a single server) and cluster (many connected servers).

-Ant Media Server can be configured in cluster mode to dynamically scale horizontally and vertically to support thousands of viewers and broadcasters simultaneously in an automated and controlled way.
+When set up in cluster mode, Ant Media Server can dynamically scale both horizontally and vertically to support thousands of viewers and broadcasters at once in an automated and controlled manner.

-Playback of live streams is supported in any web browser and in addition to this, SDKs for iOS, Android, Flutter, React Native, Unity, and JavaScript are provided freely to enable customers to expand their reach to a broader audience.
+In addition to supporting live stream playback in any web browser, the SDKs for iOS, Android, Flutter, React Native, Unity, and JavaScript are also freely available for users to increase their audience reach.

 ## Usage scenarios

 ### 👨🏽‍💻 Education

 Ant Media can provide virtual classrooms to teachers using ultra-low latency technology, enabling teachers to connect with the audience using 1-1 or 1-many connection types.

 ### 🤖 IP camera streaming

 Watch and Monitor IP cameras with ultra-low latency on a web browser with Ant Media Server.
 You can embed ONVIF IP camera streams into your websites and mobile applications.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-ip-camera-streaming)
+[Read more](https://antmedia.io/solutions/ip-camera-streaming/)

 ### 🙇 Webinars

 Ant Media Server supports N-N live video/audio conferencing by using WebRTC, allowing you to achieve ultra-low latency (~ 0.5 sec).
-Ant Media Server also provides scalability that can help you to scale up your solution dynamically.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-webinars)
+Ant Media Server also provides scalability, which can help you scale up your solution dynamically.
+[Read more](https://antmedia.io/solutions/webinar-e-learning-virtual-classroom/)

 ### 👾 Mobile streaming application

-Using our SDKs, you can integrate your mobile application solutions with Ant Media Server, and build a fast, reliable and stable streaming platform with AMS APIs and SDKs.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-mobile-streaming-application)
+Using our SDKs, you can integrate your mobile application solutions with Ant Media Server and build a fast, reliable, and stable streaming platform with AMS APIs and SDKs.
+[Read more](https://antmedia.io/docs/category/sdk-integration/)

 ### 📺 Live game shows

-Live video experience has a significant role in live game show success, with a strong requirement of being scalable and having low latency.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-live-game-shows)
+Live video experience has a significant role in live game show success, with the strong requirement of being scalable and having low latency.
+[Read more](https://antmedia.io/solutions/media-entertainment/)

 ### 🎯 E-sports & betting streaming

 Due to the ever-growing e-sports domain, there is a tremendous demand for video streaming with ultra-low latency.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-e-sports--betting-streaming)
+[Read more](https://antmedia.io/solutions/video-game-streaming/)

 ### 🎭 Auctions and bidding

-Live auctions should be streamed with ultra sub-second latency in order to get bids on time.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-auction-and-bidding-streaming)
+Live auctions should be streamed with ultra-sub-second latency in order to get bids on time.
+[Read more](https://antmedia.io/solutions/auction-bidding/)

 ### ✨ Video game streaming

-Ant Media Server resolves interactivity and scalability issues by providing ultra-low latency streaming via WebRTC.
-[Read more](https://github.com/ant-media/Ant-Media-Server/#-video-game-streaming)
+Ant Media Server resolves interactivity and scalability issues by providing ultra-low-latency streaming via WebRTC.
+[Read more](https://antmedia.io/solutions/video-game-streaming/)

+### 🎭 Telehealth

+Build your own telehealth application with Ant Media Server to create a seamless interaction between doctors and patients.
+[Read more](https://antmedia.io/solutions/telehealth/)

-### Community & Enterprise Edition comparison
+### Community and Enterprise Edition comparison

-Ant Media Server has two versions ([releases](https://github.com/ant-media/Ant-Media-Server/#-releases)).
-The Community Edition [download on Github](https://github.com/ant-media/Ant-Media-Server) and the Enterprise Edition.

-The Enterprise Edition supports ultra low latency live streaming and needs a valid license which can be purchased at [antmedia.io](https://antmedia.io/).

 |               **Feature**               |         **Community Edition**         |        **Enterprise Edition**        |
 | :----------------------------------------: | :-------------------------------------: | :------------------------------------: |